 Surgery is an important service in veterinary medicine.
 Many procedures help your pet live longer, healthier lives by preventing or correcting serious medical conditions.
-At Pennsylvania Veterinary Care, our veterinarian, Dr. Joseph Leppanen, has advanced training in orthopedic surgery, including dog ACL surgery, as well as laser surgery for soft tissue procedures.
+At Pennsylvania Veterinary Care, our veterinarian, Dr. Joseph Leppanen, has advanced training in orthopedic surgery, including dog ACL surgery.
 With our surgical skills, you and your pet are much less likely to be referred out for a complex surgery—you can trust your primary veterinarian to do it!

 Is your pet recommended for surgery?

 - Eye surgeries (i.e. enucleation, cherry eye, etc.)

 - Exploratory surgery

 - Anal gland removal

 - Biopsies (including ultrasound guided biopsies)

 - And more